star-cats/blinky-dome/mood-controller.md

 The outlier filter compares incoming intervals against the *unfloored* average.
 Comparing against the floored one would make every interval of a genuinely slow track read as an outlier, clearing the history and reseeding forever.

+## Revision: the DriveTracker gate is linear

+Supersedes "DriveTracker is gated by an RC follower" above.

+The gate ramps linearly, so Gate is the actual time to travel the full 0-1 range in either direction -- 2 seconds on the dial means the gate is fully open two seconds after entering DRIVING, and fully shut two seconds after leaving.

+This is closer to the original spec than the follower was. "roughly 2 seconds to transition fully" is not something an RC curve does: one time constant gets it to 63% and it approaches the rest asymptotically without ever arriving.